BayAreaMetro/tpp_ceqa_map_for_pba_17/README.md

 feature class name|PBA '13 legend name
 -----------------|--------------------
-`residential_and_mixed_use_densities` | Approximate areas projected to meet residential and mixed-use densities `residential_densities` | Approximate areas projecte3d to meet residential densities `areas_not_meeting_densities_tpas` | Approximate areas not projected to meet residential or mixed-use densities
+`residential_and_mixed_use_densities` | Approximate areas projected to meet residential and mixed-use densities `residential_densities` | Approximate areas projected to meet residential densities `areas_not_meeting_densities_tpas` | Approximate areas not projected to meet residential or mixed-use densities

 #### Analysis: